Sarah: Don't you like it here son?

 - In the Future, Humans Will Be One Race: Blind Uncle Rob talks about the colors he can still see in his head, and muses that when all the colors of humanity have mixed, things may be better.

-- Match Cut: From the spots on the wings of a butterfly to Newt's eyes.
+- Match Cut: From the spots on the wings of a butterfly to Marcus' eyes.

 - Meaningful Background Event: Newt is lying on his stomach on the ground, idly regarding an anthill, when the dark clouds above suddenly form a funnel cloud far away.
 A tornado then whips through the area.